 Biography of Dr Peter Venn MBBS FRCA

 He is past Head of the South East School of Anaesthesia, past Regional Adviser to the Royal College of Anaesthetists (RCoA) for South Thames (East), past Chairman of the South Thames Specialty Training Committee, and an examiner for the Primary Diploma of Fellow of the Royal College of Anaesthetists from 1997-2008.
-He was an elected member of Council of the RCoA since 2008, past Editor of the Bulletin of the Royal College of Anaesthetists, past Chairman of the Communications Committee, Professional Standards Committee and Quality Management of Service Committee for the College.
+He was an elected member of Council of the RCoA from 2008-15, past Editor of the Bulletin of the Royal College of Anaesthetists, past Chairman of the Communications Committee, Professional Standards Committee and Quality Management of Service Committee for the Royal College.

-Current clinical interests include the criteria for the treatment of patients with sleep disordered breathing using mandibular advancement splints and, more recently, with bimaxillary and saggital split osteotomy.
+Clinical interests include the criteria for the treatment of patients with sleep disordered breathing using mandibular advancement splints and, more recently, with bimaxillary and saggital split osteotomy.
 Special areas of interest include the diagnosis and treatment of insomnia and treatments of obstructive sleep apnoea other than with CPAP, and patients with other causes of excessive daytime sleepiness

 Current interests in anaesthesia and medicine include the development of an accreditation programme for departments of anaesthesia in the UK, and methods of improving healthcare.
 He was on the Quality Initiatives Development Working Group for the Academy of Medical Royal Colleges, and was a compliance inspector for the Care Quality Commission.